 Hello everyone!
 Welcome to the second part of the series to Japan with All Nippon Airways.
 This report will cover the flight from Tokyo Haneda to Hakodate.

 After we disembarked the plane from Hong Kong, we quickly made our way to the immigration counters.
 There were a lot of people because they only opened so few counters despite serval flight arrived almost at the same time.
 Finally, it took us about 25 minutes to get through.
 We picked up our luggages and went straight to the domestic check-in transfer counters.
-Before we reached these counters, there were staff who came up can took our luggage.
-Since we already had our boarding pass for the domestic flight, we were told to go through the security check opposite to the domestic counters, which will then take us directly to the airside of the domestic terminal.
-We decided not to do so, since there was quite a lot of time and would like to explore the airport.
+Before we reached these counters, there were staff who came up and took care of our luggages.
+Since we already had our boarding pass on hand for the domestic flight, we were told to go through the security check opposite to the domestic counters, which would then take us directly to the airside of the domestic terminal.
+We decided not to do so, as we had quite a lot of time and we want to spend some times exploring the domestic terminal.

-Then we headed upstairs to the departure level.
-Every year during this season, there is an hydrangea exhibition inside the airport.
+Firstly, we headed upstairs to the departure level.
+Every year during this season, there is a hydrangea exhibition inside the airport.